 The key to a successful CRM solution is how well it is implemented to support the customer’s specific business objectives and staff operational practices.
 To achieve this, Crimson has developed its own implementation methodology known as Crimson Fusion.
-This follows a multi-phased “design & build” approach which results in modifications being made to Microsoft Dynamics CRM to achieve the closest possible fit with the institution’s operational requirements.
+This follows a multi-phased “design & build” approach which results in modifications being made to core Crimson Dynamics CRM to achieve the closest possible fit with the organisation’s operational requirements.

 The structured approach ensures that at each phase of the project all parties are engaged and have visibility on how the detailed customer requirements will be met by the solution.
 Crimson Fusion provides a framework to successfully deliver the CRM solution within budget, timescale and customer satisfaction levels.